core-wg/senml-spec/draft-ietf-core-senml.md

 can be very complex.
 Future specification may add new attributes to provide better information about the statistical properties of the measurement.

+A SenML object is referred to as "expanded" if it does not contain any base values and has no relative times.

 # Associating Meta-data